NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 *Workflow Path: Option D

-1. What drugs treat Disease X?
+1. What drugs are associated with Disease X in the real world or are known to treat Disease X?
 2. What genes are regulated by those drugs?
 3. What drugs regulate those genes in the same way?